ujjwalbb30/nd00333-capstone/starter_file/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
+At first, AutoML checked for the 'Class Balancing Detection' and 'High Cardinality Feature Detection' for the dataset.
+Both of these checks were passed by the dataset meaning that there was no class imbalance and no high cardinality feature present.
+AutoML performed 52 iterations out of which it produced VotingEnsemble as the best model with a metric score of 0.9196.

+VotingEnsemble is an ensemble model which combines multiple models to improve machine learning results.
+It does so by predicting output on the weighted average of predicted class probabilities.
+So, the hyperparameters for VotingEnsemble pipeline are the ensemble_iterations and their respective weights.
+According to my code outputs, out of the 52 iterations ran by AutoML, iteration 33 ('RandomForest') , iteration 23 ('RandomForest'), iteration 46 ('GradientBoosting'), iteration 48 ('GradientBoosting'), iteration 12 ('RandomForest'), iteration 20 ('RandomForest') and iteration 7 ('ExtremeRandomTrees') were chosen to be the ensemble iterations and 0.16666666666666666, 0.25, 0.08333333333333333, 0.08333333333333333, 0.16666666666666666, 0.16666666666666666 and 0.08333333333333333 were their respective weights.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.